 For those concerned about work:

-- We have welcomed the extension and recent increases to the Self-Employed Income Support Scheme (SEISS) but we continue to campaign for an expansion of SEISS to support those estimated three million freelancers who are falling through the gaps.
+- We welcomed the extension and increases to the Self-Employed Income Support Scheme (SEISS) and campaigned for an extension of SEISS to support those estimated three million freelancers who have fallen through the gaps.
 Find out more.

 - We launched Write On, a free series of online events during lockdown to support writers in their careers.
-Subjects covered so far include showrunning in the UK, why writers need unions, protecting your work and the art and craft of videogames writing.
 Find out what sessions we’ve got coming up.

-- Creative Industries Federation has brought together advice from across the sector which it is updating regularly.
-You can find it here.
+- Creative UK has brought together advice from across the sector which you can find here.

 - SOLT/UK Theatre have a free helpline for theatre professionals.

 - Leading theatrical charities came together to support those working in the industry during the crisis and have produced the Theatre Support Info website with advice on work, mental health, financial support and more.

 - Arts Council England pledged to support the arts sector during this time and freelancers working within it.
 You can find their latest information here and details of funding for freelancers in the section on finances, below.

 - WGGB members are eligible for free and discounted training as part of their membership (find out more).

-- ScreenSkills has launched a free package of remote and interactive training, online talks and masterclasses to support freelancers in the film and TV industries.
+- ScreenSkills launched a free package of remote and interactive training, online talks and masterclasses to support freelancers in the film and TV industries.
 Find out more.

 - The Film and TV Charity Support line is available 24/7 on 0800 054 00 00.
 It offers emotional support, advice and also support grants if you’re experiencing significant financial difficulties.

 - Citizens Advice Bureau has web and phone support, including online resources, a national helpline and how to access online and phone support in your local area.
 Find out more here.

 For those concerned about finances: